Harrison-Hughes/implied-volatility-calculator/README.md

 - To use the data given to me specifically, replace 'input_file.csv' with 'data/input.csv'

 - i.e. python3 app.py data/input.csv output_file.csv

+Alternatively:

+- You may wish to run the app on only the first n lines in the csv file, as it can take a significant length of time to run (for a csv file of ~60,000 lines, expect up to approx. 10 mins)

+- To do this, in the root directory CLI run: 'python3 app.py input_file.csv output_file.csv n', where n is the number of lines you would like the program to run until

+- e.g. python3 app.py data/input.csv output_file.csv 1000

 To run unit tests: